etrusci-org/dardbot-doc/src/commands.md

 - Both commands and arguments are case-insensitive.
 - Multiple arguments are separated with commas.
 - Invalid user input will be silently ignored in most cases.
+- All commands have cooldowns (per user), but we're still tweaking those.
 - `<argument>`=required `[argument]`=optional `|`=or

 For examples click a command below.